Veterinary Emergency and Critical Care in Idaho

 WestVet offers Emergency Veterinary care 24 hours a day, 7 days a week, 365 days a year.
 If your pet is experiencing a medical emergency, please call 208.375.1600 or come directly to our animal hospital.

-The WestVet 24 hour Animal Emergency & Specialty Center's team of emergency doctors and staff will provide your pet with medical care when your primary family veterinarian may not be available.
+Our team of veterinary emergency doctors and staff will provide your pet with medical care when your family veterinarian may not be available.

-Whether during the middle of the night, weekends or during holidays, our five member team of highly-trained ER veterenarians, led by Dr. Andrea Oncken, a Board Certified Small Animal Criticalist, is here to help.
+Whether during the middle of the night, weekends, or holidays, our team of highly-trained emergency veterinarians, led by Dr. Dan Hume, a Board Certified Small Animal Criticalist, is here to help.

-Contact your primary care veterinarian or come to the hospital immediately if you notice any of the following signs or symptoms in your pet:
+Contact your family veterinarian or come to the hospital immediately if you notice any of the following signs or symptoms in your pet:

 • Difficulty breathing, coughing or choking